-- PhD, The Hong Kong Polytechnic University, School of Design, HK
+- PhD, The Hong Kong Polytechnic University, School of Design, Hong Kong

-- MBA (Distinction), The Hong Kong Polytechnic University, Graduate School of Business, HK
+- MBA (Distinction), The Hong Kong Polytechnic University, Graduate School of Business, Hong Kong

 - BFA, Parsons School of Design, The New School, NYC

 Harah is a Korean-American design practitioner, researcher and educator.
 She is currently Lecturer-in-Charge for MA Design and teaches in the BA(Hons) Design Communication, BA(Hons) Fashion Design & Textiles and BA(Hons) Fashion Media & Industries Programmes.